instar-robotics/kheops/README.md

   2. Each neurons layer or group are graph vertex and are connected to other layer by link (edge of the graph).
   3. The weight of the neurons are contains into the link.
   4. And neural activities are propagated accros the link.
-  5. Coonection could be feedforward or recurent
+  5. Connection could be feedforward or recurent
   6. A neural layer or group is called a function.
   7. Each function is executed by a separte thread called a Runner